Wow, what a feeling! You just moved into your coastal home.

 One of the most appealing features of a coastal home is the stunning views.
 It’s likely that you’ll have windows and doors that face the sea, so make sure that you choose functional, energy efficient windows.
 If your home is in an area that’s threatened by storms or hurricanes, invest in FEMA impact-rated glass.

 A designer experienced in coastal living can help you navigate these tricky waters.
 When you do it right, you can enjoy the lifestyle you dreamed of without the hassle and cost of constant maintenance.

-So if you are crazy about all things coastal and want your home to be a reflection of your coastal dreams, just click below for a FREE copy of COASTAL, a magazine filled with all good things for living your best coastal life due out in June 2020.
+So if you are crazy about all things coastal and want your home to be a reflection of your coastal dreams, just click below for a FREE copy of COASTAL, a magazine filled with all good things for living your best coastal life!

 Email: email@example.com for your FREE COPY